LIV Golf Adelaide

 LIV Golf Adelaide is a professional golf tournament sponsored by LIV Golf in Australia, held at The Grange Golf Club in Grange, a northwest suburb of Adelaide.
-It debuted in the 2023 LIV Golf Season, with the first event also being co-sponsored by the MENA Tour.
+It debuted in the 2023 LIV Golf Season, with the first event also being co-sanctioned by the MENA Tour.

 LIV Golf Adelaide was awarded the best golf event in the world in 2023 and 2024 at the World Golf Awards.

+LIV Golf Adelaide will be held at the Kooyonga Golf Club in 2027, and at the newly renovated North Adelaide Golf Course beginning in 2028.